SAP-samples/btp-spend-analysis/Tutorial/11-Deploy-IFlows/README.md

 ## Deploy Integration Flows

-Download the Integration Flow package here https://github.tools.sap/I819235/btp_spend_analytics/blob/main/src/Flows/Ariba_Spend_Analysis.zip to a folder on your computer.
-You will need this file in the steps below, so make note of where it is.
+Download the Integration Flow package [here](https://github.com/SAP-samples/btp-spend-analysis/archive/refs/tags/sap.zip) to a folder on your computer.
+You will need this file in the steps below, so make note of where you download it.

 This package contains 62 Integration Flows.
 They break down as follows: